arfc/saltproc/doc/index.rst

 SaltProc uses `Shablona`_ template which is universal solution for small scientific python projects developed at University of Washington `eScience Insititute`_.

-`OpenMC's docpages`_ heavily inspired the strucutre and format for SaltProc's docpages.
+`OpenMC's docpages`_ heavily inspired the structure and format for SaltProc's docpages.

 We make our versioned documentation using `sphinx-multiversion`_.